department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/public-websites-intake.md

 - Support for redirects that have **first been vetted by the VSP IA team**
 - Engineering support for implementation of REACT sign in widgets

-## Instructions
+## Steps to complete intake request
-* Submit this request when VSA Public Website team intervention is required
+- [ ] Submit this request when VSA Public Website team intervention is required
-* Provide detailed information of your request to help us understand our role in completing your request
+- [ ] Provide detailed information of your request to help us understand our role in completing your request
+- [ ] Link to this issue in #vsa-public-websites in Slack, tag @Selina Cooper

 __When to submit a request__